 5. Après Ski and Dining Out

-For delectable dining, get changed out of your ski gear and head to Rim Rock Café.
-The restaurant serves Whistler’s best seafood and often ranks top in local dining polls.
-Other top dining in Whistler Village include the Bearfoot Bistro, which boasts a vodka tasting room make from ice blocks, and Araxi's fresh market-driven cuisine on the Village Square.
+For a delectable meal, get changed out of your ski gear and hunt out Rim Rock Café south of the village.
+The restaurant serves Whistler’s best seafood and often ranks top in local polls.
+Other favorite dining options in Whistler Village include the Bearfoot Bistro, which boasts a vodka tasting room make from ice blocks, and Araxi for its fresh market-driven cuisine on the Village Square.

 You'll find Whistler's nightclubs tucked underground, yet the basement bars are thriving spots for dancing and drinks until the early morning hours.

 An added experience to visiting Whistler in winter is the journey: the 120 km (74.6 mile) drive from Vancouver along the Sea-to-Sky Highway.
 In winter, snow covers the surrounding mountain ranges and makes for stunning views.
 On a clear day, the sharp turquoise and deep blues of Howe Sound stands out against the white mountain backdrop.
 Snow also covers Black Tusk -- normally a dark, sooty core of an extinct volcano.